Junction Tavern, 641 Kingston Road

 DEMOLITION OF 3 SINGLE STOREY LIGHT INDUSTRIAL UNITS TO ENABLE REDEVELOPMENT TO PROVIDE 9 X RESIDENTIAL UNITS; SCHOOL (AGES 9- 13) WITH PUPIL CAPACITY OF 180; TEACHING COLLEGE; WORKSPACE; COMMUNITY CENTRE; AMENDED ACCESS; AND ASSOCIATED CAR PARKING.

-Planning permission granted 24 August 2023, but subject to resolution of a Section 106 Agreement (a legal agreement between the School and the LB of Merton regarding concessions and financial contributions required to enable the scheme to proceed).
-This has not yet been completed and, therefore, the planning consent cannot be implimented.
-As a consequence no works have been undertaken, in particular the demolition of the existing factory.
+Planning permission granted 24 August 2023, with the Section 106 Agreement (a legal agreement between the School and the LB of Merton regarding concessions and financial contributions required to enable the scheme to proceed) having been concluded on 15 October 2024.

 18 Whitfield Court, 508 Kingston Road